-Research Experience --Teaching Philosophy
+Research Experience - Teaching Philosophy

-My previous master's research examined the effects of elevated temperature and ocean acidification on the metabolism, calcification, photosynthetic performance, and bleaching of reef corals from Mo‘orea, French Polynesia and Nanwan Bay, Taiwan.
-As a Ph.D. student at the University of Hawai‘i at Mānoa, my research now focuses on the autotrophic and heterotrophic nutrition of reef corals and how coral nutrition is affected by stress and the genetic identity of it's resident Symbiodinium.
-This research offers an opportunity to better understand the dynamics of nutrition with the coral-algal system and has the potential to offer insight into the effects of environmental change on coral performance.
+My research has examined the effects of elevated temperature and ocean acidification on the metabolism, calcification, photosynthetic performance, and bleaching of reef corals across the Pacific (Mo‘orea French Polynesia, Nanwan Bay Taiwan, and Hawai‘i).
+My Ph.D. research at the University of Hawai‘i at Mānoa focused on the autotrophic and heterotrophic nutrition of reef corals and how coral nutrition is affected by stress and the genetic identity of it's resident Symbiodiniaceae.
+This research helped to better understand the dynamics of nutrition with the coral-algal system and provided insight into the effects of environmental change on coral performance.

 Communicating science can be difficult.
 I have sought to reach students and communites "beyond the microscope" by using engaging, interactive learning tools including photography, videos, and photogrammetry to bring science to life.
 In collaboration with the University of Hawai‘i at Hilo Spatial Data Analysis and Visualization Laboratories I have worked on adapting cutting-edge interactive learning tools that can be applied in community education and outreach activities and in classrooms ranging from primary school through the university level.
 I serve as a mentor for middle school science projects as several O'ahu based schools; I give educational, in-classroom and skype lectures to schools in Hawai'i, Texas, California, and Georgia; and I serve as a science expert for The Honolulu Museum of Art School in a program integrating STEAM (Science, Technology, Engineering, Art, Math) into elementary school curriculum.